rnugraha/react-ts-parcel/README.md

 # React TypeScript Parcel Project

-This is a boilerplace project setup using React, TypeScript, and Parcel as the bundler.
+This is a boilerplate project setup using React, TypeScript, and Parcel as the bundler.

 ## Table of Contents